Bodyguard of Lies: Synopsis

-Bodyguard of Lies opens with an introduction to Ultra, the codename for decrypted signals intelligence.
+Bodyguard of Lies opens with an introduction to Ultra, the codename for decrypted high-level World War II signals intelligence.
 It goes on to document the origins of the London Controlling Section (LCS) and the work of Dudley Clarke in the Middle East.
 In late 1942, Allied high command in London became aware of Clarke's successes during the North African campaign.
 Based on his theories of deception, the LCS was created under Colonel John Bevan and granted broad powers to plan deception strategy.
-The introduction finishes with a discussion of how the Allies evolved deception strategy prior to 1943, including the Double-Cross System (the Allied system of double agents).
-The second section of the book introduces the German intelligence forces, in particular Admiral Canaris and his Abwehr intelligence agency.
+The introduction finishes with a discussion of how the Allies evolved deception strategy prior to 1943, including its Double-Cross System of Allied double agents.

+The second section of the book introduces the German intelligence forces, in particular Admiral Canaris and the Abwehr intelligence agency he headed.
 Brown discusses early deceptions, such as those surrounding Operation Torch, conducted against the Germans, and how the Abwehr struggled to decipher the information it was being fed.

 The third section of the book covers Allied deceptions during 1943, in particular Operation Mincemeat.
 Brown introduces Plan Jael, the early revision of Operation Bodyguard, and follows Bevan's work in creating the deception plan.

 The fourth section covers the events of early 1944, leading up to the Normandy landings on 6 June.
-In particular, Brown discusses Operation Fortitude and the fictional First US Army Group, a key part of Bodyguard, calling it "the greatest charade in history".
+In particular, Brown discusses Operation Fortitude and the fictional First US Army Group (FUSAG), a key part of Bodyguard, calling it "the greatest charade in history".

 The final section of the book covers events on and after D-Day, including physical deceptions carried out on the night of the invasion, and the continued impact of Bodyguard in the months after the landings.

 Critical reception

-The book received mixed reviews, particularly with regard to Brown's focus on minutiae, which received both positive and negative comment.
-Some later reviewers also criticised the factual basis of the work as well as Brown's analysis – opining it contained "a multitude of errors of detail".
-One such accusation was that Brown's suggestion in the book that Churchill had known of German intentions to bomb Coventry in November 1940, but that the British leader had hidden the information to avoid giving up the secrets of Ultra (intercepted German communications).
-Declassified records in 1976 opposed this popularly held view and suggested that the intelligence on German intentions was more vague.
-Writing in 1996, reviewer Russell J. Bowen ascribes this discrepancy to Brown's reliance on secondary sourcing and oral interviews (describing the book as an "outstanding example of scholarly investigative journalism applied to the field of oral military history").
+The book received mixed reviews, particularly with regard to Brown's focus on minutiae.